DISTANCE FROM DOWNTOWN

 PENSTRAAT 130 WILLEMSTAD, CURAÇAO

-Travelers from Low Risk countries can travel to Curacao without a PCR test or a manditory quarantine.
+Travelers from Low Risk countries can travel to Curacao without a PCR test.

 The list of countries that are considered Low Risk are: